 Curriculum Change aims to transform the University of St. Gallen in a more sustainable environment and to arouse attention and interest for sustainability on the entire campus.
 Curriculum Change by oikos is responsible for initiatives that increase sustainability at the University of St. Gallen.
 By engaging in only little effort you will have a real impact on sustainability issues.

-By gathering the learnings and insights from the first workshop about the new economical model, the need for coalisation for change rose.
-The “Letter for Change” started.
-The Letter for Change aimed to be a research document displaying the rising’s student demand for alternative education.
-To the letter, a survey about HSG students opion on curriculum change was attached.
-Signed by the biggest HSG student associaiton as well as WWF, oikos international Blab, and the UNES, this letter was sent to our president representative.
+Gathering the learnings and insights from the first workshop about the new economic model, a coalition for change rose.
+Namely, the “Letter for Change” was formulated.
+The letter for change was aimed to be a research document displaying the rising student demand for alternative education.
+Signed by the biggest HSG student associations such as WWF, oikos international, Blab and the UNES, this letter was sent to our president representative.

-The fight for curriculum change was not over.
-The “Letter for Change” made some noise and a new collaboration partners arose - SDSN.
-Together with SDSN and the IWO, the intiative had the aim to promotes the integration of sustainable development in business and economicscourses of study in order to train responsible individuals for the future.
-This intiative made possibe the integration of the “be the Change” lecture co-initate with Student Impact.
+The “Letter for Change” still had an impact and a new collaboration partner arose - SDSN.
+Together with SDSN and the IWO, the initiative promoted the integration of sustainable development in business and economics courses to train responsible individuals for the future.
+This initiative made the integration between the “Be the Change” lecture and the Student Impact club possible.

 The oikos Curriculum Change team works together with the SHSG, the IWÖ (Institute for Economy and the Environment) and HSG’s administration.
-This work reflects a strong contrast between criticizing and working together with the people in charge, attached you can find a Power Point summarizing the data we’ve collected and our ideas to improve the status quo.
+This work reflects a strong contrast between criticizing and working together with the people in charge.
 Education is the first and crucial step to combat climate change and we demand the University to take on its institutional responsibility in this crisis.